zummon/land-venture/README.md

-The files are inside docs folder
+The files are inside `docs` folder.

 ### Dev tools